scorputty/packer-centos/README.md

 # Vagrant Ansible Packer CentOS-7
-A set of (Ansible) scripts around HashiCorp's Packer to build a CentOS-7 box for Vagrant or VirtualBox.
+A set of [(Ansible)](https://www.ansible.com) scripts around [Packer by HashiCorp](https://www.packer.io/) to build a [CentOS 7](https://www.centos.org) box for [Oracle VM VirtualBox](https://www.virtualbox.org).

-- The idea is that the kickstart file 'ks.cfg' is as simple as possible and all the configuration is done by Ansible.
+- The idea is that the [Kickstart](http://pykickstart.readthedocs.io/en/latest/) file 'ks.cfg' is as simple as possible and all the configuration is done by Ansible.

 Props to Jeff Geerling's aka "geerlingguy" who's great "HowTo" and 'packer-rhel' code is the basis of this project.